How to prepare for stakeholder consultation compliance audits

 We all enjoy being out there talking to people, building and maintaining meaningful relationships between the organisation that we represent and the stakeholders, sharing the community stories, and being inspired by them.
 For many stakeholder engagement practitioners that I know, sharing, learning, being able to influence change are reasons why we do what we do.
 And for many of us documenting those conversations and discussions and managing them in a systematic manner is a bit of a chore.
 Also, we may get too busy putting out spot fires so we push it to the bottom of our to-do-list.
 Then the audit time comes, we work the extra hours trying to catch up with our documentation.
 Sometimes we remember everything that was said at the time, sometimes our memories betray us.

 Audit time is when you’re going to really value having a good record keeping system

 The time-saving value of having a proper record-keeping system should not be underestimated.
-Depending on the scale and nature of your projects, there will always be a system that works for you, from a simple excel spreadsheet, an access database, to a more sophisticated stakeholder engagement software like Darzin.
+Depending on the scale and nature of your projects, there will always be a system that works for you, from a simple excel spreadsheet, an access database, to a more sophisticated stakeholder consultation compliance audit software like Darzin.
 This means you can be confident that all your good works are well documented and the audit preparation is effortless.
 There are other advantages of having a stakeholder management system in place, such as:

 - Increase transparency on your stakeholder engagement activities